priyanka280798/CS-673_CaseNotes_Mobile/README.md

 Estimated story points - 3

 **Notification and Reminders - As a nurse, I expect notifications from doctors and other staff and reminders set for patients**
+As a nurse, I expect notifications from doctors and other staff and reminders set for patients; the notification tab should be so clear that 90% of users can spot and access the information in the quickest way possible.

+Estimated story points - 3

+ **Edit/Update Patient Details - As a Case manager, I want to change the patient’s information entered on the system to correct inaccuracies in the report**
+ As a Casemanager, I want to change the patient’s information entered on the system to correct inaccuracies in the report.
+The information was noted by the nurse when the patient was admitted.
+The patient’s name is misspelled by the nurse.
+The patient forgot to mention a health condition they were treated for several years back.
+Both these errors have to be corrected on the system to maintain an accurate record of the patient’s history.

+Estimated story points - 3

+**Patient updates - As a patient, I want to provide my physician with regular updates on my sugar test results, so he can monitor my health progress**
+As a patient, I want to provide my physician with regular updates on my sugar test results, so he can monitor my health progress.
+I conduct these tests at home.
+My doctor has to be reported about the test results on a monthly basis to monitor my health progress.
+If my sugar test results indicate an imbalance, the doctor will call me for a visit.
+I want to receive this notification from my doctor in advance, so I can schedule my visit conveniently.

+Estimated story points - 3

+**Second opinion with different Doctors - As a patient, I can request a “second opinion” while viewing an appointment summary through my case notes mobile app**

+As a patient, I can request a “second opinion” while viewing an appointment summary through my case notes mobile app, so that I can feel confident that I am receiving the best, peer-reviewed treatment possible.

+Estimated story points - 3

+**Edit Calendar Appointment - As a doctor, I am able to edit a calendar of my patient appointments and my available time slots through my case notes mobile app**
+ As a doctor, I am able to edit a calendar of my patient appointments and my available time slots through my case notes mobile app, so that I can have full control over my work day calendar.

+ Estimated story points - 3
+ **Notifications for patient - As a patient, I can be notified via mobile app notification when I have been referred by my doctor and be guided to an appointment set-up flow**

+  As a patient, I can be notified via mobile app notification when I have been referred by my doctor and be guided to an appointment set-up flow, so that my referral process is as quick and as seamless as possible.

+Estimated story points - 3

+**View Health Records - As a pharmacist, I want to see the health record of the patient in the mobile app, to validate the medications prescribed**

+View Health Records - As a pharmacist, I want to see the health record of the patient in the mobile app, to validate the medications prescribed

+Estimated story points - 3